Quality Engineering and Management

 • QEM 565: Management of Information Technology Resources (3 CH)

-Students not meeting specific requirements for the above core courses will be required to complete the following list of courses.
-These specific 400-level courses will count toward meeting the 30 credit hour acceptable graduate credit requirement:
+Students not meeting specific requirements for the above core courses will be required to complete the following list of courses:

 • QEM 500: Six Sigma Green Belt II (3 CH)